-As of December 31, 2020, the Company's research and development activities were conducted by employees with a broad base of experience in lasers, optoelectronics, software, and other related disciplines.
+The Company's research and development activities are conducted by employees with a broad base of experience in lasers, optoelectronics, software, and other related disciplines.
 The Company develops working relationships with outside contract engineering and design consultants, giving the Company's team additional technical and creative breadth.
 The Company works closely with thought leaders and customers, to understand unmet needs and emerging applications in aesthetic medicine.